Engelbert Dollfuss: The Fatherland Front

 Dollfuss modelled the Fatherland Front according to Catholic corporatist ideals with anti-secularist tones and in a similar way to Italian fascism, dropping Austrian pretenses of unification with Germany as long as the Nazi Party remained in power there.
+According to Frank McDonough, the Fatherland Front "resembled a Fascist party with its similar uniforms, a copycat swastika symbol and salutes, but it had no antisemitic policies".
 In August 1933, Benito Mussolini's regime issued a guarantee of Austrian independence.
 Dollfuss also exchanged "Secret Letters" with Mussolini about ways to guarantee Austrian independence.
 Mussolini had an interest in Austria forming a buffer zone against Nazi Germany.
-Dollfuss always stressed the similarity of the regimes of Hitler in Germany and Joseph Stalin in the Soviet Union and was convinced that Austria and Italy could counter totalitarian national-socialism and communism in Europe.
+In addition, Mussolini and Dollfuss were personal friends.
+Meanwhile, Dollfuss was opposed both to the Nazi Party and to any left-wing force, and would soon go on to wage a "two-front war" against the Nazis and Social Democrats at home.

 In September 1933 Dollfuss merged his Christian Social Party with elements of other nationalist and conservative groups, including the Heimwehr (which encompassed many workers who were unhappy with the radical leadership of the socialist party) to form the Vaterländische Front, though the Heimwehr continued to exist as an independent organization until 1936, when Dollfuss's successor Kurt von Schuschnigg forcibly merged it into the Front, instead creating the unabidingly loyal Frontmiliz as a paramilitary task-force.
 Dollfuss was shot and wounded in an assassination attempt on 3 October 1933 by Rudolf Dertil, a 22-year-old who had been ejected from the military for his pro-Nazi views and had joined the Nazi Party in 1932.
 Dertil was sentenced to five years in prison for attempted murder.
 In the aftermath of the attempted assassination, Dollfuss declared martial law, which allowed for the resumption of capital punishment in Austria.